 Expenditure can be measured reliably

-There a few more standards in Financial Statements which we find tend to come up quite a lot.
+There are a few more standards in Financial Statements which we find tend to come up quite a lot.
+These are:

 Financial Statements is definitely an exam where the AAT are looking for competency, not perfection.